minstradamuss/minstradamuss/README.md

 ### Hi there
-I'm Maria, first year student of Computer Technologies Department in ITMO University.
+My name is Maria and I'm a first year student of Computer Technologies Department in ITMO University.

 #### Tech stack
 * Python - always use it in labs